DarynBang/ML_Explorers/README.md

 ### Feature Analysis

-Note: 'nodulemnist3d' is the class 0, 'vesselmnist3d' is the class 1, 'synapsemnist3d' is the class 2, 'adrenalmnist3d' is the class 3, 'fracturemnist3d' is the class 4, 'organmnist3d' is the class 5 in all the following images in this section
+Note: 'nodulemnist3d' is the class 0, 'vesselmnist3d' is the class 1, 'synapsemnist3d' is the class 2, 'adrenalmnist3d' is the class 3, 'fracturemnist3d' is the class 4, 'organmnist3d' is the class 5 in all the images in this section

 #### Flatten: